 I am currently doing my PhD research on flint artefacts from the transitional period of Mesolithic to Neolithic in Belgium by use-wear analysis.
 For this research, I perform a lot of experiments using flint tools for 'Mesolithic activities', like plant or hide processing.

-I started working in the experimental field while still in university.
+I started working in the experimental field while still studying at the university.
 Mostly I do reconstructions of iron objects and medieval shoes.
-These days I run the museums forge of the archaeological open-air museum "Bajuwarenhof Kirchheim", where I also present other crafts to the public.
+These days I run the forge of the archaeological open-air museum "Bajuwarenhof Kirchheim", where I also present other crafts to the public.

 Graduated archaeological studies with specialization of archaeological monuments' conservation at NCU in Toruń, Poland.
 I specialize in archaeological objects' conservation made of organic material: wood, leather, textiles, and antlers.